Cost a focus as GSK takes lead in new wave of biotech lung drugs

 PRICING UNDER WRAPS

-GSK, which faces slowing sales of its conventional inhaled lung treatment Advair, said it was premature to talk about price but added it planned cost-effectiveness studies to show the value of its new product.
+GSK, which faces competition from similar drugs being developed by Teva Pharmaceutical Industries and AstraZeneca, said it was premature to talk about price but added it planned cost-effectiveness studies to show the value of its new product.

 "There are currently no options, so we will be the first into the marketplace," said Steve Yancy, GSK's development leader for mepolizumab.